 The first was easy enough; Mom and I attended Mass on Sundays and Holy Days of Obligation so we were covered.
 I worried, however, about Dad and those not Catholic.
-Sister Mary Joseph explained they were just confused and God forgave and accepted them if they were good.
+Sister Mary Joseph explained they were just confused and God, in His justice, forgave and accepted them if they were good.
 When I asked.

 “God’s a man?”

 She winked and replied.

 “No, His is just a pronoun, God is everything, he, she, it, male, female, everything.”

 The second was another easy one except again I worried about Dad.
 He cursed in Chinese if he had bad luck or stubbed his toe.
 His curses, however, were explained by the good nun as against a Chinese pagan god not covered in commandment one.